ccoutant/dwarf-locations/chapter2-diffs.md

 - <span class="add">Implicit storage.
   Corresponds to fixed values that can only be read.
-  The size of an implicit storage bank is determined by the value used to define the implicit storage.</span>
+  The size of an implicit storage bank is determined by the value and value's type encoding or byte block used to define the implicit storage.
+It must not exceed the size on the undefined storage bank.</span>

 - <span class="add">Undefined storage.
   Indicates no value is available and therefore cannot be read or written.
-  The size of an undefined storage bank is limited to the size of the largest address space on the target architecture.</span>
+  The size of an undefined storage bank is limited to the size of the largest address space or register on the target architectures.</span>

 - <span class="add">Composite storage.
   Allows a mixture of these where some bits come from one storage bank and some from another storage bank, or from disjoint parts of the same storage bank.
-  The size of a composite storage bank is the sum of the sizes of the composite parts.</span>
+  The size of a composite storage bank is the sum of the sizes of the composite parts.
+It must not exceed the size on the undefined storage bank.</span>

 <span class="add">An implicit conversion between a memory location and a value may happen
 during the execution of any operation or when evaluation of the